-Personal watercraft (PWC) or 'jet skis' may be another potential source of disturbance or injury to killer whales.
+Personal watercraft (PWC) or 'jet skis' may be another potential source of disturbance or injury to Killer Whales.
 PWC are capable of much more erratic or unpredictable manoeuvres than traditional high speed vessels.
-As a result they pose a collision risk to killer whales and other wildlife.
-PWC have been banned in the San Juan Islands and in portions of the Monterey Bay National Marine Sanctuary, but they are not banned in the coastal waters of British Columbia, with the exception of the inner waters of Vancouver Harbour.
-The underwater noise levels of PWC have not been reported.
+As a result they pose a collision risk to Killer Whales and other wildlife.
+PWC have been banned in the San Juan Islands and in portions of the Monterey Bay National Marine Sanctuary, but they are not banned in the coastal waters of BC, with the exception of the inner waters of Vancouver Harbour.
+Underwater noise emissions of PWC are reported to consist of broadband energy between 100 Hz and 10 kHz (Erbe 2013).

-While resident killer whales must travel in high vessel traffic areas such as Johnstone Strait and the Strait of Georgia, they also must negotiate both commercial and recreational sports fishing boats specifically targeting salmon in 'hot spots' that are also good feeding areas for killer whales.
+While Resident Killer Whales must travel in high vessel traffic areas such as Johnstone Strait and the Strait of Georgia, they also must negotiate both commercial and recreational sports fishing boats specifically targeting salmon in 'hot spots' that are also good feeding areas for Killer Whales.
 This includes areas in the vicinity of sports fishing lodges.
-Conflict for space may force killer whales to alter their foraging behaviour in order to successfully capture prey or to avoid collision or entanglement (see Section 2.2.5).
+Conflict for space may force Killer Whales to alter their foraging behaviour in order to successfully capture prey or to avoid collision or entanglement (see section 4.2.5).

-Certain industrial activities such as construction, drilling, pile driving, pipe laying and dredging may also disrupt killer whales.
+Certain industrial activities such as construction, drilling, pile driving, pipe laying and dredging may also disrupt Killer Whales.
 Construction is also a source of underwater noise.
-Physical structures, including net pens for aquaculture and permanent structures (e.g. wharves), may damage foraging habitat such as kelp beds, or physically displace resident killer whales from areas they have historically travelled in.
-If the finfish aquaculture industry continues to expand on the north coast, the placement of net pens may become an issue for northern residents.
+Physical structures, including net pens for aquaculture and permanent structures (e.g. wharves), may damage foraging habitat such as kelp beds, or physically displace Resident Killer Whales from areas they have historically travelled in.
+If the finfish aquaculture industry continues to expand on the north coast, the placement of net pens may become an issue for Northern Residents.

-2.2.4.
-Oil Spills
+4.2.4.
+Oil spills

-While the probability of either northern or southern resident killer whales being exposed to an oil spill is low, the impact of such an event is potentially catastrophic.
-Both populations are at risk of an oil spill because of the large volume of tanker traffic that travels in and out of Puget Sound and the Strait of Georgia (Baird 2001, Grant and Ross 2002) and the proposed expansion of tanker traffic in the north and central coast of BC.
+While the probability of either Northern or Southern Resident Killer Whales being exposed to a major oil spill is relatively low, the impact of such an event is potentially catastrophic.
+Both populations are at risk of exposure to an oil spill because of the large volume of tanker traffic that travels in and out of Puget Sound and the Strait of Georgia (Baird 2001; Grant and Ross 2002) and the proposed expansion of tanker traffic along the coast of BC.
 In 2003, 746 tankers and barges transported over 55 billion litres of oil and fuel through the Puget Sound (WDOE 2004).
-If the moratorium on oil and gas exploration and development is lifted in British Columbia, the extraction and transport of oil may put northern resident killer whales at additional risk.
+Though the moratorium on offshore oil and gas exploration and development remains in place in BC, if the moratorium is lifted, the extraction and transport of oil may put Resident Killer Whales at additional risk.

-Killer whales do not appear to avoid oil, as evidenced by the 1989 Exxon Valdez oil spill in Prince William Sound, Alaska.
-Less than a week after the spill, resident whales from one pod were observed surfacing directly in the slick (Matkin et al. 1999).
+Killer Whales do not appear to avoid oil, as evidenced by the 1989 Exxon Valdez oil spill in Prince William Sound, Alaska.
+Less than a week after the spill, Resident Killer Whales from one pod were observed surfacing directly in the slick (Matkin et al. 1999).
 Seven whales from the pod were missing at this time, and within a year, 13 of them were dead.
-This rate of mortality was unprecedented, and there was strong spatial and temporal correlation between the spill and the deaths (Dahlheim and Matkin 1994, Matkin et al. 1999).
+This rate of mortality was unprecedented, and there was strong spatial and temporal correlation between the spill and the deaths (Dahlheim and Matkin 1994; Matkin et al. 1999).
 The whales probably died from the inhalation of petroleum vapours (Matkin et al. 1999).
-Exposure to hydrocarbons can be through inhalation or ingestion, and has been reported to cause behavioural changes, inflammation of mucous membranes, lung congestion, pneumonia, liver disorders, and neurological damage (Geraci and St. Aubin 1982).
+Exposure to hydrocarbons can be through inhalation or ingestion and has been reported to cause behavioural changes, inflammation of mucous membranes, lung congestion, pneumonia, liver disorders, and neurological damage (Geraci and St. Aubin 1982).

-2.2.5.
-Incidental Mortality in Fisheries
+4.2.5.
+Incidental mortality in fisheries